TPU Filament: These Things You should Know

-There are several important factors we can’t do without when it comes to appliances, machines or automobiles.
-As a fuel is to a car, a filament is to a 3D printer.
-It is one of the most important components in a 3D printer.
+There are several important factors we can’t do without when it comes to appliances, machines, or automobiles.
+As fuel is to a car, the material is to 3d printing.
+It is one of the most important components in a 3d printer.
 You cannot produce any object without a functioning filament.

-This article is an essential guide to boost your knowledge of TPU filaments and also help your decision in choosing the one that is best for you.
+This article is an essential guide to boost your knowledge of Tpu and also help your decision in choosing the one that is best for you.

-For a better understanding of this filament, it is important to know what TPU stands for, it means Thermoplastic Polyurethane.
+For a better understanding of this filament, it is important to know what Tpu stands for, it means thermoplastic polyurethane.
 This belongs to a group of plastics with some essential and amazing qualities.
-These properties include elasticity, transparency, flexibility, abrasion, a strong resistance to oil and many more.
+These properties include elasticity, transparency, flexibility, abrasion, strong resistance to oil, and many more.

-TPU is a very useful material for creating objects.
+Tpu is a very useful material for creating objects.
 It is well-suited for creating objects that should bend, stretch, or compress.
-TPU is not exactly the most commonly used 3D printing filaments but it has a few benefits or advantages over other filaments.
-Some of these benefits include:
+It is not exactly the most commonly used 3d printing material, but it has a few advantages over other filaments.

-TPU is a 3D printing filament that won’t give you any problem when it comes to maintenance.
-It can be easily maintained by making use of mild soap to clean after use.
+Tpu can be easily maintained by making use of mild soap to clean after use.
 However, it should be stored properly in a cool and airtight container.
 In order to ensure that this printing material stays dry, you have to put a desiccant in the container.
-Storing it in this way makes your Filament readily available.
+Storing it in this way makes your filament readily available.

-ABS and PLA are very common and standard filament materials very useful in 3D printing.
+Abs and Pla are very common and standard filament materials used in 3d printing.
 However, their flexibility is not enough to work with bending prototypes.
-TPU can perform efficiently with bending prototypes because it has the ability to bend easily without twisting, distorting the design or its original shape.
+Tpu can perform efficiently with bending prototypes because it has the ability to bend easily without twisting, distorting the design or its original shape.

 Elasticity is the ability of a material (plastic) to be stretched.
 Every plastic has an elastic limit, the point at which when passed cannot attain its original shape again.
-TPU is a very elastic material with a considerable elastic point.
-It has a rubber-like elasticity which makes it more outstanding than its counterparts- ABS and PLA.
+It is a very elastic material with a considerable elastic point.
+It has a rubber-like elasticity which makes it more outstanding than its counterparts- Abs and Pla.
+The first major property that makes Tpu filaments very useful is their strength.

-Another property possessed by TPU is that it doesn’t warp easily.
+Another property possessed by Tpu is that it doesn’t warp easily.
 This makes its workability very easy and smooth.
-The size of a TPU filament is either 1.75 or 3mm depending on what fits your 3D-printer.
-It also has a high resistance to wearing or rub off which gives its long-lasting property.
+The size of a Tpu filament is either 1.75 or 3mm depending on what fits your 3d printer.
+It also has a high resistance to wearing or rubbing off which gives its long-lasting property.
 It should also be kept and stored properly although it is water-resistant.